 Part 2 – Framing a Church for the Here and Now

-In the previous post, we explored the intricate relationship between curiosity and love, challenging the idea that they are at odds.
+In a previous post, we explored the intricate relationship between curiosity and love, challenging the idea that they are at odds.
 Agape love, as described in 1 Corinthians 13, is inherently curious, seeking to know, understand, and embrace truth.
 Fear often impedes this process, particularly within the Church, where theological rigidity and cultural shifts have fostered division, unhealthy mindsets, and a loss of authenticity.

 By tracing historical and theological perspectives—from Augustine’s wary view of curiosity to Aquinas’ more balanced stance, and Kierkegaard’s call for an honest, vibrant faith—we examined how curiosity, rooted in love, can transform our spiritual lives.